rust-lang/rust/text/0000-time-improvements.md

 }
 ```

-### ProcessTime
+### Instant

-`ProcessTime` is the simplest of the instant types.
-It represents an opaque
+`Instant` is the simplest of the types representing moments in time.
+It
-(non-serializable!) timestamp that is guaranteed to be monotonic throughout
+represents an opaque (non-serializable!) timestamp that is guaranteed to
-the timeframe of the process it was created in.
+be monotonic when compared to another `Instant`.

 > In this context, monotonic means that a timestamp created later in real-world
 > time will always be larger than a timestamp created earlier in real-world
 > time.

-The `Duration` type can be used in conjunction with `ProcessTime`, and these
+The `Duration` type can be used in conjunction with `Instant`, and these
 operations have none of the usual time-related caveats.

-* Add a `Duration` to a `ProcessTime`, producing a new `ProcessTime`
+* Add a `Duration` to a `Instant`, producing a new `Instant`
-* compare two `ProcessTime`s to each other
+* compare two `Instant`s to each other
-* subtract a `ProcessTime` from a later `ProcessTime`, producing a `Duration`
+* subtract a `Instant` from a later `Instant`, producing a `Duration`
-* ask for an amount of time elapsed since a `ProcessTime`, producing a `Duration`
+* ask for an amount of time elapsed since a `Instant`, producing a `Duration`

-Asking for an amount of time elapsed from a given `ProcessTime` is a very common
+Asking for an amount of time elapsed from a given `Instant` is a very common
 operation that is guaranteed to produce a positive `Duration`.
 Asking for the
-difference between an earlier and a later `ProcessTime` also produces a positive
+difference between an earlier and a later `Instant` also produces a positive
 `Duration` when used correctly.

 This design does not assume that negative `Duration`s are never useful, but